 The people of Kermanshah are warm and friendly.
 The languages spoken by the people are Kurdish and Farsi.
 The beautiful nature, people’s dialects and their spiritual and religious characters make the province substantially unique in the region.
 Kermanshah has a rich history of culture and civilization, possessing monuments illustrating its people’s values for life and humanity throughout historic and prehistoric periods.

-Kermanshah has a climate which is heavily influenced by the proximity of the Zagros Mountains, classified as a hot-summer Mediterranean climate.
-The city’s altitude and exposed location relative to westerly winds makes precipitation a little bit high (more than twice that of Tehran), but at the same time produces huge diurnal temperature swings especially in the virtually rainless summers, which remain extremely hot during the day.
+Kermanshah has a climate which is heavily influenced by the proximity of the Zagros Mountains.
+It is classified as a hot-summer Mediterranean climate.
 Kermanshah experiences rather cold winters and there are usually rainfalls in fall and spring.
 Snow cover is seen for at least a couple of weeks in winter.

 Kermanshah is a center of Iranian and Kurdish traditional music.
 It’s been the homeland of prominent figures in literature, art, history, science, and politics.
 They have the most delicious dande kebab (ribs), and is known throughout the country for their khoresh khelal.